 - Appendix C: List of Contributors

-The 2021 Methodological Summary and Definitions report summarizes the information users need to properly interpret NSDUH estimates of substance use and mental health issues.
-This report accompanies the annual detailed tables and provides information on overall methodology, key definitions for measures and terms used in 2021 NSDUH reports and tables, along with some analysis of these measures and of the survey as a whole.
-The report is organized into six chapters:
+The 2022 Methodological Summary and Definitions report summarizes the information users need to properly interpret NSDUH estimates related to substance use and mental health.
+This report accompanies the annual detailed tables and provides information on overall methodology, key definitions for measures and terms used in 2022 NSDUH reports and tables, along with some analysis of these measures and of the survey as a whole.
+The report is organized into five chapters:

 - Chapter 1 is an introduction to the report.

-- Chapter 2 describes the survey, including information about the sample design; data collection procedures; and key aspects of data processing, such as development of analysis weights.
+- Chapter 2 describes the survey, including information about the sample design; data collection procedures and questionnaire changes; and key aspects of data processing, such as development of analysis weights.

-- Chapter 3 presents technical details on the statistical methods and measurement, such as suppression criteria for unreliable estimates, statistical testing procedures, and measurement issues for selected substance use and mental health measures.
+- Chapter 3 presents technical details on the statistical methods and measurement, such as suppression criteria for unreliable estimates, statistical testing procedures, revised estimates for 2021 to account for data collection mode, and measurement issues for selected substance use and mental health measures.

 - Chapter 4 covers special methodological topics related to prescription psychotherapeutic drugs.